ApprenticeAI/frapy/docs/topics/shell.rst

 .. _topics-shell:

 ============
-Scrapy shell
+Frapy shell
 ============

-The Scrapy shell is an interactive shell where you can try and debug your scraping code very quickly, without having to run the spider.
+The Frapy shell is an interactive shell where you can try and debug your scraping code very quickly, without having to run the spider.
 It's meant to be used for testing data extraction code, but you can actually use it for testing any kind of code as it is also a regular Python shell.